Coarray Fortran on LRZ HPC systems

 Availability on LRZ HPC systems

-Coarrays are supported by two compilers on the LRZ HPC systems:
+Coarrays are supported by the following compilers on the LRZ HPC systems:

 Please load the environment module caf, which gives you one of the coarray environments: